chrishumboldt/Rocket-Tools/README.md

 # Webplate Tools
-The Webplate Tools library is a lightweight set of Javascript methods and facades that facilitate quicker and easier development.
+The Webplate Tools library is a lightweight set of Javascript methods that facilitate quicker and easier development.

 * [Getting Started](#getting-started)
 * [Getting Started With NPM](#getting-started-with-npm)